DevLukeHere/nextjs-list-users/README.md

 2. Run "npm run dev" in your terminal.

-3. Go to "http://localhost:3000" in your browser of choice.
+3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Additional Information

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Open Sans, a custom Google Font.

-Please visit: (https://kiratech-users-list.vercel.app/) to view the production build.